QuentinRa/blog.quentinra.dev/operating-systems/windows/developers/index.md

 Debian                                 Debian GNU/Linux
 ...
 PS> wsl --install Debian
+PS> bash # pop a bash shell
 ```

-You can start it as you would with any program.
+You can start it as you would with any program too.

 💡 You can also download them from the Microsoft Store.
 Doing so will enable auto-updates for you.